 Then, press the arrow on the upper left to open the preset chooser.
 There, press the “+” icon to get a list of engines.
-For this brush we’re gonna make a pixel brush.
+For this brush we’re going to make a pixel brush.

 Example: Making an inking brush¶

-- Test on the scratch pad… there still seems to be something affecting opacity.
-This is due the flow option.
+Test on the scratch pad… there still seems to be something affecting opacity.
+This is due to the flow option.

-- Now, when you test, the fade seems to have a normal effect… except on the really small sizes, which look pixelly.
+Now, when you test, the fade seems to have a normal effect… except on the really small sizes, which look jagged.
 To get rid of that, check the anti-aliasing check box.
 If you test again, the lines should be much nicer now.

 Saving the new Brush¶

-When you’re satisfied, go to the upper left and select “save new preset”.
+When you’re satisfied, go to the upper left and select Save New Brush Preset… button.